TheLoggicalOne/BA_for_Solico/docs/weeks/week02.md

+# Week 2: From Decision Making to Optimization

-- From Real World to a Mathematical Model
+ * From Real World to a Mathematical Model
+ * From feelings and random judgments to metrics and valuations

- - how can we convert it to a problem that makes sense and apply mathematicals tools to solve them
+* how can we convert it to a problem that makes sense and apply mathematicals tools to solve them

 ---

 That's a strong starting point!
 Let's turn your raw ideas into